lancegosu/lancegosu/README.md

 ### 👋 Welcome
-Hey, I'm Lance, a self-taught software engineer interning at two startups, [Cyber Partner AI](https://cyberpartnerai.com/) and [Radical AI](https://lab.radicalai.app/), where I'm building and evaluating AI systems.
+Hey, I'm Lance, a self-taught software engineer who builds and evaluates AI systems at two startups, [Cyber Partner AI](https://cyberpartnerai.com/) and [Radical AI](https://lab.radicalai.app/).
 I graduated from San Jose State University with a Bachelor's of Science in Kinesiology, and I'm currently enrolled in two online courses to earn certifications:
 - Illinois Tech: Intro to Open Source Operating Systems
 - University of Alberta: Software Design and Architecture